swiftinsg/branding/README.md

 <a href="copy"> <img src="banners/small/Copy.png" alt="Copy" width="30%"> </a>
 <a href="email"> <img src="banners/small/Email.png" alt="Email" width="30%"> </a>
 <a href="appicons"> <img src="banners/small/AppIcons.png" alt="App Icon" width="30%"> </a>

+# Contributing
+These guides and resources are not set in stone.
+This repository is designed as a one-stop spot for anyone who needs Swift Accelerator Programme/Swift Innovators' Summit brand assets and guidelines, providing a way for us to pass information through different batches of the programme.

+Do help to keep the content in this repository up to date by submitting a pull request with any amendments should any information in this guide become outdated, or new guidelines are created.